How to Pass the CPC Exam in 2026: It's Open-Book — Use That to Your Advantage

 The fix: Take at least 2 full-length, timed practice exams before your test date.
 Adjust your pacing strategy based on results.

-After certification, you must maintain 36 continuing education units (CEUs) every 2 years to keep your CPC credential active.
+After certification, you must earn 36 continuing education units (CEUs) every 2 years to keep your CPC credential active.

 Given the exam plus membership costs, passing on the first attempt saves significant money.